Understanding Fascia: Why You Feel Tight + How To Release Tension

 To stretch the arms, a doorway stretch is great (just remember to add a few pounds of pressure applied from the hand and arm into the wall or door frame).
 Hold for the 90-120 seconds, then compare the difference in your two arms.

 Remember that fascia as we understand it today is mapped along lines of tension.
-When you engage the fascia in a stretch, be sure to put the entire body into tension and mind the breath as an oscillating diaphragm attached around the base of the ribs enhances all fascial tension-stretches.
-Compare and contrast stretched and unstitched sides and repeat until a difference is noted.
+When you engage the fascia in a stretch, be sure to put the entire body into tension and mind the breath.
+With breath, our diaphragm descends and ascends.
+With the diaphragm's attachment to our lower ribs, we can use deep breathing to enhance all fascial tension-stretches.
+Compare and contrast stretched and unstretched sides until you feel symmetry.